 There can be many causes of cervical spine pain, with some being more common than others.
-Headaches are also commonly caused by the neck, which we cover in this post here.
+Headaches (tension headaches) are also commonly caused by the neck, which we cover in this post here.
 Below are the most common causes of neck pain that we see in Adelaide locals, starting with the most common:

 Muscular neck pain

 This is the most common type of neck pain and typically presents with a dull, diffuse ache in the neck muscles.
 This can sometimes travel into your shoulder blade region or shoulder as well, and masquerade as shoulder pain (you can read more about this here).
-On assessment, pain caused by neck muscles often presents with reduced neck range of motion and can feel like a stretching or pulling sensation.
+On assessment, pain caused by neck or shoulder muscles often presents with a reduced neck range of motion and can feel like a stretching or pulling sensation.

 This type of pain is often brought about by your neck muscles being exposed to greater loads than they can cope with, often coupled with muscle weakness.
-This is often over an extended period of time, due to poor posture, sustained postures (e.g. sitting), physical jobs or repetitive movements.
+This is often over an extended period of time, due to poor posture, sustained postures (e.g. sitting), physical jobs, or repetitive movements.